Using the power of the written word for change, impact, and a better world.

 Words for Impact is a creator, sharer, and mobilizer of stories, using carefully chosen words to inspire, motivate, or demonstrate.
 Expressions, terms, data analyses, anecdotes, analogies, and turns of phrase engage the reader from start to finish, working together in beautiful harmony to get you towards your goal: funding, recognition, change, attention, or eyes on you and your mission.

-Meet Anne-Marie,
+Meet Anne-Marie, the Mind and Heart

-the Mind Behind Words for Impact
+Behind Words for Impact

 Anne-Marie E. Fischer, B.A.
 (Hons), M.Ed.